kekkker/yolo-payments-devops-task/README.md

 ### 2. `aws-sg`

 #### Description
-Creates Security Groups (SG) with ingress and egress rules.
+Creates SG with ingress and egress rules.

 #### Variables